mark-summerfield/rsiup/README.md

 file.
 Note also that the provided `.so`s and `.dll`s are for 64-bit systems.)

+**I've reached a dead-end since I can't work out how to dynamically load the IUP IM library**

 ## License

 rsiup is free open source software (FOSS) licensed under the Apache-2.0